ALL THINGS BRIGHT BEAUTIFUL inspire the artist in me.

 The Italian cuisine produced by Coenie Kruger is superb.
 The decor makes one feel the warmth of Italy and so does the warm welcome one gets on entering this lovely restaurant.

-Lovely red and white checked table cloths, candles all add the extra ambiance.
+Lovely red and white checked tablecloths, and candles all add the extra ambiance.
 We had a very festive evening.

 Fortunately only a block away from where Hazel lives.

 No one could complain about the lack of great eating places in Riebeek Kasteel.

 Besides the ones dotted around the town, there are also many Wine Farms that have outstanding restaurants where people can sample the wines as well as enjoy a good meal.